Version: SG FLX

 This curl command creates an encrypted index named my_encrypted_index.
 Please note the two settings and one mapping:

-• The index settings encryption_enable: true and store.type: encrypted defines this index as an encrypted index.
+• The index settings encryption_at_rest_enabled: true and store.type: encrypted define this index as an encrypted index.

-• The mapping _encrypted_tl_content with type binary is required and only used internally, as explained above.
+• The mapping _encrypted_tl_content with type binary is required and used only internally.
+If the mapping is missing, translog recovery may fail.

-To list all your encrypted indices, (connect enctl.sh tool to the cluster if not already done so and) execute the following command:
+To list all your encrypted indices, connect the enctl.sh tool to the cluster (if not already done) and execute the following command:

 copy